menu cross down-arrow up-arrow

 Once you’re done with your day’s activities it’s a great idea to choose a good spot to slow down, relax and witness how a day draws to a perfect end.

-Typically, those afternoon winds die down to a near perfect stillness just as the sun makes its way over the horizon.
+Typically, those afternoon winds die down to a near-perfect stillness just as the sun makes its way over the horizon.

-It’s those moments that make your stay in Moorea truly unforgettable, so be sure to find a quiet beach, an empty jetty or secluded bay to experience the perfect end to a day on Moorea.
+It’s those moments that make your stay in Moorea truly unforgettable, so be sure to find a quiet beach, an empty jetty or a secluded bay to experience the perfect end to a day on Moorea.

-Do you love Moorea, how about sharing your dream island getaway.
+Do you love Moorea, how about sharing your dream island getaway?
 Do you have any other recommendations?

 This post was originally written by Derek & Emma, a South African / Australian couple currently residing in New Zealand.